 However, when we're craving comfort food and we've been eating healthy and working out on a regular basis, we'll splurge and make an exception for this recipe!
 Velveeta cheese is the best option for this recipe.
 It's super creamy and blends great with the noodles and other ingredients.

-please scroll down to the printable recipe card for detailed ingredient information
+please scroll down to the printable recipe card for ingredient measurements.

-- Velveeta cheese - This kind of cheese is very creamy and works well for this recipe.
-Substitute cheddar cheese if desired.
+- Velveeta cheese - this kind of cheese is very creamy and works well for this recipe.
+Substitute cheddar cheese if desired but see the Recipe Notes if you do.

-- Cream of mushroom soup and Cream of chicken soup - these add flavor and make the sauce extra creamy.
+- Cream of mushroom soup and Cream of chicken soup - these add flavor and make the sauce extra creamy and smooth as silk.

 - Rotel tomatoes - add a nice little kick!
+It's canned diced tomatoes with green chilis and is available at different heat levels.
 Use mild, regular, or extra hot.
-Substitute salsa if that's all you have.

 - Salt and black pepper to taste - we leave the salt out because the soups and cheese are fairly salty!